 A sugar glider will require almost as much care as a cat would.

-Yes — but they are not as low-maintenance as hamsters or gerbils.
-They require almost as much care as a cat.
-Not only will you need to feed your glider but also you will probably spend a good bit of money creating a habitat for your pet.
-Sugar gliders are social creatures, and they need companionship.
+Not only will you need to feed your glider, but you will also probably spend good money creating a suitable habitat for a sugar gliders (see our advice below).
+These are social creatures, and they need companionship.

 Sugar gliders are considered rare and exotic animals in the United States, so they are not legal in every state.

 Curious, intelligent and active, sugar gliders love to play with people.